goldin2008/mlops_deploy_fastapi/model_card_template.md

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._
 The model was evaluated using Accuracy score, F1 beta score, Precision and Recall.
-The value is around 0.80.
+The value is around 0.72.

 ## Ethical Considerations
-For Ethical Considerations the metics were also calculated on data slices.
-This will drive to a model that may potentially discriminate people; further investigation before using it should be done.
+Data is open sourced on UCI machine learning repository for educational purposes.
+The UCI should be given proper credit and should be mentioned if model is publicly.

 ## Caveats and Recommendations
 The data is biased based on gender.
 Have data imbalance that need to be investigated.
+The data had whitespaces leading to multiple false unique categories.
+So make sure to go through the data cleaning process to remove all those whitespaces.